netops2devops/netops2devops.github.io/content/posts/checkpointing.md

 comments: false
 ---

 A checkpoint involves taking a snapshot of a running process or a set of processes and save their entire state to disk as a collection of files, known as image files.
-This state includes memory contents, open file descriptors, network connections, CPU registers, and other process-related information.Kubernetes v1.25 introduced the concept of creating stateful container checkpoints for forensic analysis without stopping a pod.
-In this blog post I am going to cover the steps involved with checkpointing a pod running on k3s cluster.
+This state includes memory contents, open file descriptors, network connections, CPU registers, and other process-related information.
+Checkpointing a running Pod was introduced in Kubernetes v1.25.
+In this blog post I am going to cover the steps involved with checkpointing a pod running on my K3s cluster.

 ## Identify our Pod of interest